chadthecoder/vcpkgMinecraft/README.md

 # Run to clone with a copy of vcpkg
 git clone --recurse-submodules git@github.com:chadthecoder/vcpkgMinecraft.git

+# If already cloned and need to get vcpkg, then run
+git submodule update --init --recursive

 # Run if bash doesnt work?
 run ./prebuild.sh, ./build.sh, and then ./run.sh